-Whether you’re hitting the trail for a half-day hike, climbing a fourteener, or seeing the sights in a foreign city, a daypack offers just-right carrying capacity alongside load-bearing support and convenient organization.
-And the options vary just as much as your uses, from simple and inexpensive models for casual outings to supportive and feature-rich haulers for all-day hikes.
-Below we break down the best women’s hiking daypacks of 2024.
+Whether you’re embarking on a half-day hike, climbing a 14er, or seeing the sights in a foreign city, a daypack offers just-right carrying capacity alongside load-bearing support and convenient organization.
+Our female editors have been hitting the trails for years to find our favorites, and below we break down the 17 best women’s hiking daypacks of 2024, from simple and inexpensive models for casual outings to supportive and feature-rich haulers for all-day hikes.
 For more information, check out our detailed buying advice and comparison table after the picks.
+And for a wider look at the market, we’ve also put together a list of the best daypacks for hiking, which covers both men’s and women’s styles.

 Our Team's Women's Daypack Picks